 When a cat’s high blood pressure goes untreated, it can cause small blood vessels to begin to leak or rupture.
 High blood pressure can affect a cat’s eyesight, nervous system, kidney function, and cardiac function.
 Severe symptoms include sudden blindness and strokes.

-There are no drugs made specifically for treating cats with high blood pressure.
-Your veterinarian may choose to use a human blood pressure medication (calcium channel blockers or ACE inhibitors) to help control your cat’s blood pressure if necessary.
+Your veterinarian may choose to use a human blood pressure medication (calcium channel blockers or ACE inhibitors) to help control your cat’s blood pressure if necessary (source).
 These drugs can be quite difficult to dose for cats, so make sure you follow your veterinarian’s instructions.